 Environmental management in civil engineering projects is of increasing importance throughout the world.
 This interdisciplinary MSc Civil Engineering and Environmental Management is ideal if you want to establish or consolidate a career in this field.
-Your studies will develop the critical and analytical skills, and management expertise needed to manage civil engineering projects and implement environmentally sustainable solutions.
+Your engineering studies will develop the critical and analytical skills, and management expertise needed to manage civil engineering projects and implement environmentally sustainable solutions.

 A distinctive feature of this MSc Civil Engineering and Environmental Management course is its strength in relevant research, namely sustainability.
 There is also an opportunity for working professionals to progress towards CEng status through a tailor-made route.
 This will help you accelerate to the remaining steps of CEng status by working with your employer in the process.
 This is a unique feature for a Masters course, and significantly reduces the period required to achieve Chartered status.